The Sunny Health and Fitness Magnetic Rowing Machine is a popular choice for anyone looking for a comfortable rower they can use in their own home.

 A good proportion of the rower is constructed of what some may consider cheap plastic, however, this does not affect the overall rowing experience as the parts that really matter are made of steel.

-The fact that the Sunny Health and Fitness Magnetic Rowing Machine uses magnetic resistance means it’s much quieter than other rowers which use air resistance.
+The fact that the Sunny Health Magnetic Rowing Machine uses magnetic resistance means it’s much quieter than other rowers which use air resistance.

-The one area where the Sunny Health and Fitness Magnetic Rowing Machine fails is in the usefulness of the monitor that it comes with.
+The one area where the Sunny Health Rowing Machine fails is in the usefulness of the monitor that it comes with.

 The problem we just mentioned regarding the calorie count isn’t that big of a problem nor is it specific to the Sunny Health and Fitness Magnetic Rowing Machine, given that most low priced cardio machines suffer from the same issue.

-However, the Sunny Health and Fitness Magnetic Rowing Machine is unlike most other cardio machines in that it fails to track distance which is likely to be a metric that a lot of users will find useful.
+However, the Sunny Health Rowing Machine is unlike most other cardio machines in that it fails to track distance which is likely to be a metric that a lot of users will find useful.

 This is one of the big flaws and the one area where competitor models have the advantage.

-Should I Buy the Sunny Health and Fitness Magnetic Rowing Machine?
+Should You Buy the Sunny Health and Fitness Magnetic Rowing Machine?

-If you’re looking for a piece of equipment that you can use to keep fit without having to pay more than a few hundred dollars, then the Sunny Health and Fitness Magnetic Rowing Machine is more than suitable to do the job.
+If you’re looking for a piece of equipment that you can use to keep fit without having to pay more than a few hundred dollars, then the Sunny Health Rowing Machine is more than suitable to do the job.